msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![pack sizes warning!](/docs/distribution/images/os_warning_pack_sizes.png)

 This warning tells you that because of the available pack sizes, the system has rounded up the quantity requested.
-In this example, there is only five packs available of pack size `1`.
-There are packs of `1000` available though, so when ten tablets are requested, the system has rounded up the request to `1` pack of `1000`.
+In this example, there is no pack size that is less than `12`.
+There are packs of `20` available though, so when 12 tablets are requested, the system has rounded up the request to `2` packs of `20`.

 ![pack sizes warning!](/docs/distribution/images/os_warning_no_quantity.png)